kamaeff/home-server/common/rclone/README.md

 - write rclone script in .sh file
 - write cron expression in .crontime file.
 Lines with comments should start with `#`.
 No inline comments allowed.
 - add necessary environment variables to the global `.env` file
-- mount `rclone_cron` and your service's volumes as read only volumes to `rclone` service in global `docker-compose.yml`
+- mount `rclone_cron` as rw volume and your service's volume as read only volume to `rclone` service in global `docker-compose.yml`